I Have Nothing: Commercial performance

 In Canada, the song debuted at number 50 on the RPM Top 100 Hit Tracks chart on March 13, 1993, and four weeks later reached the top ten.
-In its eighth week of release, on May 1, 1993, the single topped the chart and spent three weeks at the summit, staying on the chart for 18 weeks.
+In its eighth week of release, on May 1, 1993, the single topped the chart, replacing "If I Ever Lose My Faith in You" by Sting, and spent three weeks at the summit, staying on the chart for 18 weeks.
 The song entered the RPM Adult Contemporary Tracks chart at number 20 in the same week of its top 100 debut.
 Within five weeks, it hit the pole position of the chart on April 17, 1993, and stayed on the top for six weeks.

 Worldwide, the song was also a success.
 In the United Kingdom, the single debuted at number nine on the UK Singles Chart on April 24, 1993, and the following week peaked at number three on the chart, making it Houston's ninth UK top five hit.
 According to The Official Charts Company in 2012, the single had sold 220,000 copies in the country; it has since been certified 2x platinum with sales of over 1.2 million units.
 It peaked at number four in Ireland, number 16 in Belgium, and number 20 in New Zealand.
 The song also reached a peak of number 28 in Australia, number 50 in France, number 39 in Germany, number 22 in the Netherlands, and number 39 in Switzerland.
 Due to the ballad's success in Europe, it peaked at number 9 on the Eurochart Hot 100, following "I Will Always Love You" and "I'm Every Woman".
 Following Houston's death in 2012, the song re-entered the global charts.
 In France, it hit a new peak of number 29, outperforming its original 1993 peak while also reaching the Spanish charts for the first time where it peaked at number 23.
 It also reached the charts in South Korea, peaking at its Circle International singles chart at number 27.